 - and more!

 While each group has its own idiosyncrasies, there are many actions I took that worked across the board.
 These are the tips I'm sharing with you today.
 With all this being said, some groups take longer than others to grow.
-Consistency is the key to making it work.
+Consistency is the key to making it work for you.

 Why should you have a Facebook group?

-I don't really do social media – and if I do, most of it is hired out.
+I don't really do social media.
 Facebook groups are different than other social media for me because I enjoy them.
 If you don't enjoy Facebook groups, don't start one – that would be misery!

 I use Facebook groups for several reasons, including: